ojmuribe/ESPPlcTimer/README.md

 # ESPPlcTimer
-Librería para ESP32 de Timers y otras funciones comúnmente usadas en PLCs
+Library for ESP32 of Timers and other functions commonly used in PLCs